AppliedMathematicsANU/diamorse/README.md

 * diamorse/util/pgmtonc.C

   Converts a portable graymap (.pgm) file into NetCDF data.
-At present, only 8-bit images (maxval < 256) are supported.
-Please contact us if you need 16-bit support.
+Both 8-bit and 16-bit images are supported.

   OPTION: -b (create a segmented (black and white) image with all nonzero voxels set to 1)